mroczect/librawssg/docs/content/references.md

 ) -> Result<PathBuf, RawssgError>;
 ```

 Validates that `candidate` is inside `base`.
-Normalises `..` and `.`, resolves symlinks if the path exists, and prevents directory traversal.
+- If the candidate exists, it canonicalises the path and checks the prefix.
+- If the candidate does not exist (used for output files), it canonicalises the parent directory and verifies it is still within `base`.
+Prevents directory traversal and symlink escapes.
 Returns the safe canonical path.

 ### `slugify`